 The one area where DTG still wins is hand feel.
 On light-colored cotton garments, DTG produces an almost imperceptible print that feels like part of the fabric.
 DTF, by contrast, always has a slight film texture.
 For premium streetwear brands where hand feel is paramount, DTG on a quality cotton-rich blank like the P280 may still be the better choice for light colorways.

-For everything else, dark garments, polyester blends, fleece, high-volume mixed orders, DTF is the more efficient method for hoodie decoration.
+For everything else, including dark garments, polyester blends, fleece, and high-volume mixed orders, DTF is the more efficient method for hoodie decoration.

 Private Labeling with DTF-Decorated Hoodies